Crown Forces Soldiers

 Obelisk monument

-The Crown Forces Monument, honoring the regiments who sacrificed their lives at the Battle of Guilford Courthouse
+The Crown Forces Monument honors the British and Hessian regiments, who served at the Battle of Guilford Courthouse.

 NPS Photo

-23rd Regiment of Foot, Royal Welsh Fusiliers: this renowned regiment compiled an impressive battle record prior to Guilford Courthouse.
+The 23rd Regiment of Foot, or Royal Welsh Fusiliers, compiled an impressive battle record prior to Guilford Courthouse.

-33rd Regiment of Foot: this was the training regiment for the British army and Lord Cornwallis served in this regiment.
+The 33rd Regiment of Foot was the training regiment for the British army.
+Lord Cornwallis commanded this regiment.

-Royal Artillery Regiment: The artillery regiment served in almost every action of the war.
-This regiment was the first to face off at the Battle of Guilford Courthouse, battling Singleton's artillery fire on New Garden Road.
+The Royal Artillery Regiment served in almost every action of the war.
+This regiment was the first to face off at the Battle of Guilford Courthouse, battling Singleton's battery on New Garden Road.

-Ansbach-Beyreuth and Hesse-Cassel Jaeger Corps: considered an elite corps, Jaegers fought in many Revolutionary War actions.
+The Ansbach-Beyreuth and Hesse-Cassel Jaeger Corps were considered an elite light infantry unit.
+Jaegers fought in many Revolutionary War actions.

 Five Hessian soldiers stand in print, wearing blue coats with white facings, one with bearskin hat, and one is a drummer